-We anticipate reaching the Phase IIa proof of concept milestone in approximately three to four years, subject to regulatory approval in Europe, and the results from our research and development and licensing activities.
+We anticipate reaching the Phase IIa proof of concept milestone in approximately three to four years, subject to regulatory approval, and the results from our research and development and licensing activities.

-Our overhead and expenses are likely to increase from its current level as PRP progresses down the development pathway.
+Our overhead and expenses are likely to increase from their current level as PRP progresses down the development pathway.
 This increase will be driven by the need to increase our internal resources in order to effectively manage our research and development activities.

-Commencing in the third quarter of calendar year 2019, we intend to initiate a Phase Ib study in advanced cancer patients with solid tumors and the anticipated costs will be approximately \$2,500,000.
-We intend to use the proceeds of the Equity Line to fund our planned Phase I, II and III clinical trials.
+In the 2019 calendar year, we intend to initiate a Phase Ib study in advanced cancer patients with solid tumors and the anticipated costs will be approximately \$2,500,000.
+We intend to use the proceeds of the Equity Line and/or additional financing to fund our planned Phase I, II and III clinical trials and for working capital.

 Our principal executive office is located at 302, 6 Butler Street, Camberwell, VIC, 3124 Australia.
 Our telephone number is +61-03-9882-6723 and our website is www.propanc.com.
 Unless expressly noted, none of the information on our website is part of this prospectus or any prospectus supplement.
-Our common stock is quoted on the OTCQB Marketplace operated by the OTC Markets Group, Inc., or "OTCQB," under the ticker symbol "PPCB."
+Our common stock is quoted on the OTCQB market operated by the OTC Markets Group, Inc., or "OTCQB," under the ticker symbol "PPCB."